department-of-veterans-affairs/vagov-content/pages/burials-memorials/pre-need-eligibility.md

 - The spouse or dependent child of a service member or Veteran, even if the service member or Veteran has already passed away, **or**
 - In some cases, the adult dependent child of a service member or Veteran (if you aren’t married)

-We base our decision of whether or not you qualify for burial in a VA national cemetery on your service history—or the service history of the Veteran or service member who's sponsoring your application for burial as a spouse, surviving spouse, or unmarried adult child.
+We base our decision of whether or not you qualify for burial in a VA national cemetery on your service history—or the service history of the Veteran or service member who's sponsoring your application for burial as a spouse, surviving spouse, or unmarried adult child.<br>
 [Get more details about eligibility](/burials-memorials/eligibility/)

 </li>